forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 {% capture upgrading_2_4_0_to_2_5_0 %}

-Starting v2.5,Forseti Inventory Crawler will be integrated with the Cloud Asset Inventory (CAI) service by default if the user is deploying Forseti.
+Starting v2.5, Forseti Inventory will be integrated with the Cloud Asset Inventory (CAI) service if the user is deploying Forseti.
 CAI feature is supported only if the level is `organization`.

-1. Users upgrading to v2.5 from v2.4 can enable CAI by creating a new bucket which will be used for CAI exports and by providing it's path in `forseti_conf_server.yaml.in` file.
+1. Users upgrading to v2.5 from v2.4 can enable CAI by creating a new bucket which will be used for CAI exports and by providing it's path in `forseti_conf_server.yaml` file.
 Instructions to create a bucket: